It only took 20 seasons but ‘Law & Order: SVU’ is finally getting a podcast of its own

 To mark the show’s landmark 21st season (it’s now the longest-running prime-time drama and the second-longest-running prime-time TV show behind The Simpsons), NBC and Wolf Entertainment took a look around the old social media platforms and decided to give fans of the most-watched NBC show what they want—a podcast.

 “We’ve seen on social media that SVU has a huge fan base, and the fans that engage are smart, curious and crave behind-the-scenes insights,” Elliot Wolf, senior vice president of digital for Wolf Entertainment, said in a press release.
 “We thought to give these fans more we could produce a podcast that continues the conversation.
-They can learn more about the creative process, the actors’ work and what makes the show tick.
+They can learn more about the creative process, the actors’ work, and what makes the show tick.
 We presented the idea to NBC and they embraced it immediately.”

-The aptly named “Squadroom” will take diehard SVU fans behind the drama and revisit some of the procedural’s most talked about episodes.
+The aptly named Squadroom will take diehard SVU fans behind the drama and revisit some of the procedural’s most talked-about episodes.
 It will serve as a weekly after-show, hosted by Anthony Roman, and fans can expect interviews with cast, producers, and writers, talking about the inspiration and their ripped-from-the-headlines stories.
 The first episode features interviews with Mariska Hargitay, showrunner Warren Leight, and star Peter Scanavino discussing the new season as well as the cultural impact of the series.